Pre and Post Pregnancy Care at Cesarean Delivery Hospitals in Minsk

 - Preeclampsia: Preeclampsia is a condition that causes high blood pressure during pregnancy.
 This condition can prevent the placenta from getting the right amount of blood and also decreases oxygen flow to the baby.
 Cesarean delivery is sometimes recommended as a treatment for this condition.

 - Birth Defects: If a baby is been diagnosed with a birth defect, a cesarean section may be performed to help reduce complications during delivery.

 - Multiple Births: Twins are normally delivered vaginally depending on their positions, estimated weights, and gestational age.
 Multiples of three or more are less likely for vaginal delivery.

 There has been a gradual increase in cesarean births over the past 30 years.
-There are more candidates for cesarean delivery in Cesarean Delivery Hospitals in Abu dhabi due to common women’s health problems, lifestyle issues, and genital conditions.
+There are more candidates for cesarean delivery in Cesarean Delivery Hospitals in Minsk due to common women’s health problems, lifestyle issues, and genital conditions.

 Steps to Avoiding Cesarean Birth: